PXZUpLUK/Reforestation/README.md

-## Why did the kid throw the clock out the window?
-He wanted to see time fly!
+## What did the late tomato say to the early tomato?
+I’ll ketch up